cracked-machine/FunctionGeneratorCortexM4_HW/README.md

 For details of the MCU configuration and firmware refer to [FunctionGeneratorCortexM4_SW](https://github.com/cracked-machine/FunctionGeneratorCortexM4_SW)

+Note, RevB was the final design.
+RevC was not built and is an untested future proposal.

 ### System Overview

 Input signals can be used as a trigger, capturing on voltage level or edge detection.